Collar-and-elbow: Decline

 By the early 20th century, Brollaidheacht had all but disappeared from Ireland.
-Writing in the Leinster Leader newspaper in 1907, local historian John Ennis directly attributed this to two significant factors – the Great Famine that resulted in the deaths of over 1 million people and the "unnatural exodus" of 1 million more seeking a better way of life, and the colonial-era Coercion Acts that limited any kind of gatherings in public space.
+Writing in the Leinster Leader newspaper in 1907, local historian John Ennis directly attributed this to two significant factors – the Great Famine that resulted in the deaths of over 1 million people and the "unnatural exodus" of 1 million more seeking a better way of life, and the colonial-era Coercion Acts that limited any kind of gatherings in public spaces.
 The demographic and cultural devastation of the former coupled with the oppressive restrictions of the latter resulted in an environment in which Ireland's native wrestling style simply could not be practised, ultimately leading to it fading from everyday life entirely.

 An additional significant factor was the lack of any independent, centralised sporting organisation to promote the style.
 A book published in 1908 by An Chomhairle Náisiúnta (The National Council), referring to both wrestling and handball, noted that "although both these pastimes have been on the Gaelic programme since its first appearance, neither has ever received any official encouragement.
 Yet both are games in which Gaels have excelled[…] That such a wide area and so popular and meritorious a branch of athletics should have received only nominal recognition is only another instance of how partial and halting has been the management of Gaelic athletic affairs."
 Individual efforts were made to promote Collar and Elbow bouts in Dublin in 1906, but these were "spontaneous and isolated", and the sport was entirely omitted from the largest government-organised athletics event of the period – the short-lived modern revival of the Tailteann Games held after the Irish Civil War.
 No records exist of any Brollaidheacht bouts being held in Ireland after the early 20th century.

 In the United States, the growing popularity of other grappling styles like catch wrestling and Greco-Roman resulted in Collar and Elbow being practised less and less.
 The final contest for the Collar and Elbow championship of America – held between James H. McLoughlin and John McMahon – took place in 1878, with McMahon winning with two falls out of three.
 By 1890, Collar and Elbow was already being referred to as an "old time" sport, and by the early 20th century newspaper accounts of wrestling matches were referring to "the ancient days when collar-and-elbow was the rule".